nerdeveloper/game_of_thrones-names/README.md

 ## How can you make me loved and appreciated ?

-You can start the repo >> Tell your friends about >> Fork it and make Pull Request.
+You can :star: the repo >> Tell your friends about >> Fork it and make Pull Request.

 You can also follow me on [Twitter](https://twitter.com/_nerdeveloper)